-The regulations may provide that a prescribed policing provider is to provide certain policing functions in an area.
+The regulations may provide that a prescribed policing provider is to provide a policing function certain policing functions in an area.
 In this case, the prescribed policing provider is to provide the policing function, instead of or along with the police service board or the Commissioner.